-Section 7.
-Cluster Development
+Section 7 Cluster Development

-Cluster development is an option for parcels of 10 acres or greater located on Route 227 or Route 163.
 The following cluster development standards should be used as a means to preserve open space, including farm and forestland.
 Cluster development is one of the most important ways of controlling sprawl and minimizing the conversion of open space to residential use, while allowing residential development to take place.
 Commercial and industrial uses can also be clustered, but under different standards.

 A. Purposes.
-The purposes of this Section are to:
+The purposes of this section are to: